Resident at senior living facility in Keene tests positive for COVID-19

 "We have shared that information with our residents and employees," she wrote.
 "We have also enhanced our cleaning protocols in all common areas of the building, and are routinely disinfecting heavily touched surfaces several times a day."

 REDICO, a real estate development and investment company based in Southfield, Mich., owns 54 American House locations in five states, mostly in Michigan.
-The Keene residence is their only one in New Hampshire.
+The Keene facility is their only one in New Hampshire.

 According to a post on the American House Senior Living Communities website, visits to all of its locations are limited until further notice with certain exceptions, including for residents in end-of-life care.